 …as well as your glucose response.

-However, keep in mind that, as well as the food you eat, your insulin levels are influenced by the food you eat as well as the amount of energy already in your system (i.e. the fat stored on your body).
+However, keep in mind that, as well as the food you eat, your insulin levels are influenced by the amount of energy already in your system (i.e. the fat stored on your body).
 If you want to reduce your insulin levels and avoid hyperinsulinemia, you need to find a way to reduce your body fat levels.

-High-fat foods are often energy dense and easy to overeat.
-Your pancreas still needs to raise insulin while your body uses up the energy from your diet, so they can still drive insulin resistance if eaten to excess.
+High-fat foods are often energy-dense and easy to overeat.
+Your pancreas still needs to raise insulin while your body uses up the energy coming in from your mouth.
+So high fat foods can still drive insulin resistance if eaten to excess.

 The insulin load is a great tool to manage the short-term volatility of your blood sugar levels.
 However, if you look at the big picture, lower insulin levels correspond to lower energy in your system (i.e. from your diet and body fat).

-Once your blood sugars are stable, it may be prudent to focus on reducing the fat in your diet if you want to use your excess body fat.
+Once your blood sugars stabilise, you should focus on reducing the energy from both carbs and fat if you want to use up your excess body fat for fuel.
 This will help to further reduce your blood sugars and insulin levels floating around in your blood towards optimal levels.